dkm/ada-dreamcast-helloworld/README.md

 ## Building instructions
 ### Toolchain
 To build the KallistiOS toolchain, you need a matching GNAT compiler.
-As of this writting, GCC 13.2 with Ada enabled should be OK.
+More specifically, if you're attempting to build GCC-14 for the Dreamcast, you must use GCC-14 on the host along with the GNAT compiler and tools at version 14.
 ``` sh
 $ cd $SOME_ROOT && git clone -b dkm/ada_support https://github.com/dkm/KallistiOS.git
 ```